hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 You can set variables specifically for each workspace or you can create variable sets to reuse the same variables across multiple workspaces.
 Refer to the [variables overview](/docs/cloud/workspaces/variables.html) documentation for more information about variable types, scope, and precedence.

-You need [read and write variables permissions](/docs/cloud/users-teams-organizations/permissions.html#general-workspace-permissions) to create and edit both workspace-specific variables and variable sets through:
+You need [`read and write variables` permissions](/docs/cloud/users-teams-organizations/permissions.html#general-workspace-permissions) to create and edit both workspace-specific variables and variable sets.
+You can manage variables and variable sets through:

 - The Terraform Cloud UI, as detailed below.
 - The Variables API for [workspace-specific variables](/docs/cloud/api/workspace-variables.html) and [variable sets](/docs/cloud/api/variable-sets.html).
-- The `tfe` provider [`tfe_variable`](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/variable) resource, which can be more convenient for large numbers of complex variables.
+- The `tfe` provider's [`tfe_variable`](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/variable) resource, which can be more convenient for bulk management.

 ## Workspace-Specific Variables